dscsa/pharmacy/readme.md

 #Get Email Working
 - Install SMTP Server Start Bar > Server Manager > Tools > Add New Services > Features > Check Box for SMTP Server > Instal
 - Configure https://www.ruhanirabin.com/php-sendmail-setup-with-smtp-iis-and-windows-servers/
+- Open the run dialog on the server, and enter services.msc.
+- Locate the 'Simple Mail Transfer Protocol (SMTP)' service, right click, choose Properties and set the service to Automatic.
+From now on, it will start at boot.

 #Installing SSH on windows
 https://www.server-world.info/en/note?os=Windows_Server_2016&p=openssh